Pconti31/GUIslice_Image2C/README.md

 <p>You should also realize that 8 bit MCU like Arduino UNO and Mega can only address within a 16-bit
 range so arrays larger then 65kb will not load.
 There likely will be size limitations with other MCUs.</P>

+### Bug fixes for 2.01

+ - Issue 5 v2.00 c-array not correct on one- & two color pictures

 ### Enhancement for 2.00